- Chart

 Overview

-ProShares Short High Yield ETF (SJB) is designed to provide inverse exposure to the performance of high-yield corporate debt.
-It aims to deliver -1x the daily performance of the Markit iBoxx USD Liquid High Yield Index.
-This ETF is suitable for investors seeking to profit from a decline in the high-yield bond market or to hedge existing long positions in high-yield debt.
-Its strategy involves using derivatives such as swaps to achieve its inverse daily objective, rather than holding the underlying bonds directly.
+ProShares Short High Yield ETF (SJB) is designed to provide inversely correlated exposure to the performance of U.S. high-yield corporate debt.
+It aims to deliver -1x the daily return of the Markit iBoxx USD Liquid High Yield Index.
+The ETF employs a strategy that is suitable for investors seeking to hedge against potential downturns in the high-yield bond market or to speculate on declining prices of these securities.

 Reputation and Reliability

-ProShares is a well-established issuer of exchange-traded funds, particularly known for its suite of inverse and leveraged ETFs.
-They have a significant track record and are generally considered reliable in their product offerings and operational execution.
+ProShares is a well-established ETF issuer known for its suite of leveraged and inverse ETFs.
+They have a long track record of providing specialized investment products to the market.

 Management Expertise